Timeular/noble-mac/README.md

 bluetooth daemon.
 Since the protocol is not public Apple can change it at anytime (For now every new OSX release changed the protocol)._

 This package provides the same functionality as the regular noble mac bindings using the official [CoreBluetooth API](https://developer.apple.com/documentation/corebluetooth).

+## System Requirements
+ * Node.js v6.14.2 or later.
+ * macOS 10.7 or later

 ## Prerequisites

 ### OS X